walmartlabs/lacinia/docs/federation/index.rst

 =========================

-GraphQL federation is a concept, spearheaded by `Apollo GraphQL <https://www.apollographql.com/docs/apollo-server/federation/introduction/>`_, a Node-based JavaScript project, whereby multiple GraphQL schemas can be combined, behind a single `gateway` service.
+GraphQL federation is a concept, spearheaded by `Apollo GraphQL <https://www.apollographql.com/docs/apollo-server/federation/introduction/>`_ (a Node-based JavaScript project) whereby multiple GraphQL schemas can be combined, behind a single `gateway` service.
 It's a useful concept, as it allows different teams to stand up their own schemas and services, written in any language, and dynamically combine them into a single "super" schema.

 Each service's schema can evolve independentently (as long as that evolution is backwards compatible), and can deploy on its own cycle.
-The gateway becomes the primary entrypoint for all clients, and it knows how to break service-spanning queries apart and build a overall query plan.
+The gateway becomes the primary entrypoint for all clients, and it knows how to break service-spanning queries apart and build an overall query plan.

 Lacinia has been extended, starting in 0.38.0, to support acting as an implementing service; there is no plan at this time to act as a gateway.